cajoue/Cat-Clicker-Dual/README.md

     - instead of replacing two %data% in separate steps
         + didn't work as the partial link seemed to be auto-completed, so the name of the link appeared out side it...
     - replaced single %data% with concatenated data
+~* hmmm, just noticed similar issue with <figure> ~
+    - duh - of course the tags are auto-completing!
+    - will need to think nesting...
+    - appended info to figure instead of cat-unit
 * add clickability to cats